docker-archive/dcus-hol-2017/docker-enterprise/README.md

 Now we are going to deploy a second service along with our Docker Pets application.
 It's called the Visualizer and it visually shows how containers are scheduled across a UCP cluster.

 Now we are going to update the `pets` stack with the following compose file.
 We have added a couple things to this compose file.
+You are going to copy the entire compose file below and place it in to the application deployment field.

 ```
 version: '3.1'